Creative-Ataraxia/Creative-Journey/README.md

 I absolutely love learning new skills and using them to practically solve problems.
 Check out my [portfolio site](https://creative-ataraxia.github.io) and my <a href="#lab">lab projects</a>!
 Hope we can create together!

-Before becoming a React Creative Web Developer, Roy has worked in real estate investment funds, derivatives brokerages, industrial engineering firms and law firms.
+Before becoming a React Creative Web Developer, Roy has worked in investments, derivatives and industrial engineering industries.

-Equipped with skills and experiences acquired from the financial, engineering, and legal industries; He realized that the principal technical skill is learning itself.

-Armed with this conviction, he took a full dive into tech around the start of the pandemic and started coding full time.
-His interests are diverse: from 3D visual experiences with WebGL and WebXR, R3F, three.js, shaders, and blender, to frontend UX/UI development with React and Typescript and deep learning with Pandas and Pytorch;
+His proficiencies are diverse: from 3D visual experiences with WebGL and WebXR, R3F, three.js, shaders, and blender, to frontend UX/UI development with React, Vue and Typescript and deep learning with Python, Pandas and Pytorch;

 #### Tech skills:
+* Main Roles:
-* Main Focus: WebGL, WebXR, Frontend Web Development;
+  - WebGL, WebXR, Frontend Web Development;
+* Main Stacks
-  - React, React-Three-Fiber, Three.js, GLSL, Blender;
+  - React, Vue, React-Three-Fiber, Three.js, GLSL, Blender;
 * Funtamental Skills:
   - Javascript, Typescript, Git, Bash